deniscerri/yt-downloader/README.md

 # How to use:
 - Put the youtube video link in the URL Bar and press mp3 or mp4.
 Easy!
 Enjoy :)
-- Put the soundcloud song link in the URL Bar and prsee mp3.
+- Put the soundcloud song link in the URL Bar and press mp3.

 # Link:
 [Click Here!](https://ytdl.deniscerri.repl.co/)